zammad/zammad-helm/zammad/README.md

 ### From chart version 10.x to 11.0.0

-- The chart now refers to a floating Zammad image version 6.2 now, which will automatically receive patch level updates.
+- The chart refers to a floating Zammad image version `6.2` now, which will automatically receive patch level updates.
 - If you want to change this, you can change `image.tag` to refer to a certain commit and `image.pullPolicy` to `IfNotExists` in [values.yaml](values.yaml).

 ### From chart version 9.x to 10.0.0